 Winding up the Oberjoch chairlift, there is a clear view of the freshly shaped beginners’ snowpark; a learner’s paradise of kickers, rails, jibs and boxes.
 For the brothers, the early mornings bring excited anticipation of taking to the piste to learn new tricks:

 Florin and I are always up early in the holidays; we can’t wait to get out of bed and onto the slopes.
 Snowboard lessons begin at 9am with our instructor, Sam, who is teaching us loads of cool tricks.
-We are improving every day; Florian has already slid over a box.
+As a result, we are improving every day; Florian has already slid over a box.
 We whirl across the piste, land jumps and even ride the half-pipe.

 Across the valley at the Bärgelegg ski lift, the advanced snowpark tempts more confident visitors with its 650 meters of freestyle jumps, including the newly integrated 130-metre long half-pipe.
 With a morning of practice under their belts, the boys are keen to show off their new tricks to their father, Gian:

 We went to the Bärgelegg Hut which has the best nut croissants in the world.
-After a snack, our last stop was the half-pipe where we practised jumping in the transition to get our technique right.
 The day is over too quickly and we leave the park to make our way back down to the valley – luckily we can look forward to dad’s Pizokel for dinner!

 Famous since the nineties as a snowboarding mecca, Grindelwald has challenged and delighted competitors.
 Do the boys see themselves following in the footsteps of their father and joining the freestyle elite?